 At quarter to ten on the evening of Friday, December 3, 1926, an up and coming crime writer left her home in Berkshire, England, saying she was going out for a drive.

 She first went upstairs to kiss her sleeping daughter, Rosalind, then got into her Morris Cowley and left.

 She left behind a letter, addressed to the local constable, saying she feared for her life.
+Had she been murdered?

 To add to the intrigue, the writer’s mother had died just a few months earlier and she was said to be severely depressed.
 There was a lake called Silent Pool just a quarter of a mile from where her car was found.
 A character in one of her books had drowned there.
+Must be suicide then.

 The police started dredging the lake.
 Fifteen thousand volunteers joined the search of the surrounding countryside.